SammyDartnall10/theexchange/README.md

 - Choose either automatic or manual deploys.
 In whichever you choose, select the branch in the GitHub repository you wish to deploy.

-Final deployed site is here: *heroku site*
+Final deployed site is here: <https://businessexchange.herokuapp.com/>